 How It Helps

 Many of the micro-enterprises in India are unregistered proprietorships, which means they lack access to formal credit.
-And, without this critical safety net, unexpected crises like the pandemic quickly drain entrepreneurs’ resources and make it difficult to sustain operations.
+And, without this critical safety net, unexpected crises quickly drain entrepreneurs’ resources and make it difficult to sustain operations.
 As a result, these grocery stores, eateries, farms, and other critical service providers face temporary or permanent closure.

 These loans support entrepreneurs in rebuilding their businesses, regaining their economic and social statuses, and ensuring they can continue to support their families and communities.